-- Spearmint contains a chemical that might cause sleepiness and drowsiness.
-Medications that cause sleepiness and drowsiness are called sedative medications.
-Taking spearmint and sedative medications might cause too much sleepiness.
+- Spearmint might cause sleepiness and slowed breathing.
+Some medications, called sedatives, can also cause sleepiness and slowed breathing.
+Taking spearmint with sedative medications might cause breathing problems and/or too much sleepiness.

 Are there interactions with herbs and supplements?

-- Herbs and supplements that might damage the liver
+- Herbs and supplements that might harm the liver

-- Spearment might harm the liver.
-Using it along with other natural products that may also harm the liver may increase the chance of liver damage.
-Some of these products include androstenedione, chaparral, comfrey, DHEA, germander, niacin, pennyroyal oil, red yeast, and others.
+- Spearmint might harm the liver.
+Taking it with other supplements that can also harm the liver might increase the risk of liver damage.
+Examples of supplements with this effect include garcinia, greater celandine, green tea extract, kava, and kratom.

 Are there interactions with foods?

 - There are no known interactions with foods.

 To learn more about how this article was written, please see the Natural Medicines Comprehensive Database methodology.

 - Falcone PH, Tribby AC, Vogel RM, et al. Efficacy of a nootropic spearmint extract on reactive agility: a randomized, double-blind, placebo-controlled, parallel trial.
 J Int Soc Sports Nutr.
 2018;15:58.
 View abstract.